WELCOME to La Follette Career and Professional Development!

 To get alumni contact info, students can:

-- talk to the Associate Director, student services staff, or the Senior Editor;
+- Talk to the Career Services Coordinator, Associate Director, student services staff, outreach staff, or the University Relations Specialist

-- look them up in the Wisconsin Alumni Association directory (access limited to University of Wisconsin–Madison alumni);
+- Look them up on Badger Bridge (access limited to University of Wisconsin–Madison students & alumni);

-- or find their contact information on their employer's web site.
+- Finally, you can try to find their contact information on their employer's web site